marxanweb/docs/dev.md

 ### Technologies
 #### marxan-server
 marxan-server uses the Tornado Web Server for communication between the marxan-client and marxan-server.
-Tornado is a lightweight cross-platform server that supports SSL, WebSockets and server extensions and allows you to define endpoints that map a REST url endpoint to an internal Python class.
+Tornado is a lightweight cross-platform server that supports asynchronous processing, SSL, WebSockets and server extensions and allows you to define endpoints that map a REST url endpoint to an internal Python class.
 For more information see [Creating REST services](#creating-rest-services).
-The implementation of these REST endpoints is in the marxan-server.py file in the marxan-server folder and when you run this file you are starting marxan-server.
+The implementation of these REST endpoints is in the marxan-server.py file in the marxan-server folder and when you start marxan-server, you are running this file with Tornado.

 The PostGIS database is used to manage all of the spatial data that is created in Marxan Web and is the main processing engine for any intersections or other analyses.
 This fully-featured database means that any future spatial requirements can be met easily with the existing bundled database.
 Within marxan-server the connections to the database are managed using the psycopg2 Python library and the connection settings are set in the server.dat file.
 For more information see [Administrator Documentation - Database configuration](admin.html#database-configuration) and [Interacting with PostGIS](#interacting-with-postgis).